|Helping Children Who Have Chronic Pain|

 - Pain associated with chronic illness such as arthritis, lupus or neurologic disease

 - Children with physical dependence on pain medications needing to be weaned

-- The referring physician remains the primary clinician in the patient’s management, including managing prescribed medications.
-This avoids hazards of multiple prescribers and keeps the home physician–patient relationship the center of care.
+- The referring physician remains the primary clinician in the patient’s management.
+This keeps the home physician–patient relationship the center of care.

-- The clinic will review consult requests made by phone or fax, and report to the physician whether a clinic visit for the patient is within the scope of practice offered.
-If needed, we may contact the patient by phone to help determine whether the clinic consult would be of benefit.
+- The clinic will review consult requests made by phone or fax and help decide whether a clinic visit for the patient is necessary.